Kiran-B/Jumpcut/README.md

 # Jumpcut
-A minimalist application to provide clipboard buffering for macOS written by snarkout.
+A minimalist application to provide clipboard buffering for macOS written by [Steve Cook](https://github.com/snark).

 This repo is an import from https://sourceforge.net/projects/jumpcut/